mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Immobilized

 Just what it sounds like!
 Characters with this status cannot move, though they can take any actions that will function with their feet stuck to the ground.
-They take a Disadvantage on all attack rolls and cannot add Reaction to Defense rolls.
+They take a Disadvantage on all attack rolls and cannot add Agility to Defense rolls.

 #### Incapacitated
 - An incapacitated creature can’t take actions or reactions.